🇮🇪

 What's Hiding in the Kitchen

-Buttermilk & Butter in Soda and Brown Bread
+Buttermilk and Butter in Soda and Brown Bread

 Everywhere

-Soda bread and brown bread — the breads Ireland is internationally recognised for — are made with buttermilk and butter as core ingredients, not optional additions.
+Soda bread and brown bread are the breads Ireland is internationally recognised for, and both are made with buttermilk and butter as core ingredients, not optional additions.
 International visitors consistently assume any bread served with a meal is plain flour-and-water, as it is across much of Europe.
-In Ireland, if it is brown or soda bread, buttermilk is almost always present.
+In Ireland, if it is brown or soda bread, buttermilk is very close to universal at traditional venues.
 The same applies to scones.
-Ask before accepting any bread basket.
+Ask before accepting any bread basket or bread roll.

-soda bread · brown bread rolls · restaurant bread baskets · scones · B&B breakfast service · brown bread soup accompaniments
+soda bread · brown bread rolls · restaurant bread baskets · scones · B and B breakfast service · brown bread soup accompaniments

 Very Common

-Many Irish craft ales, traditional stouts, and draught ales are clarified using isinglass (derived from fish swim bladders) or gelatine, making them non-vegan despite appearing plant-based.
-Guinness became vegan-friendly in 2018, but the wider Irish craft beer scene is inconsistent — no uniform vegan policy applies across the growing number of Irish microbreweries.
-Always ask at the bar or check Barnivore for specific brands before ordering draught.
+Many Irish craft ales, traditional stouts, and draught beers are clarified using isinglass or gelatine, making them non-vegan despite appearing plant-based.
+Guinness became vegan-friendly in 2018, but the wider Irish craft beer scene has no uniform vegan policy.
+Vegan policies across Irish microbreweries are inconsistent.
+Always ask at the bar or check Barnivore for specific brands before ordering any draught beer.

 draught craft ales · cask-conditioned stout · real ales · some Irish ciders · craft lager